ros-gbp/ompl-release/doc/markdown/thirdparty.md

     - S. Karaman and E. Frazzoli, _Sampling-based algorithms for optimal motion planning_ Int.
 Journal of Robotics Research, 2011.
 Also available at http://arxiv.org/abs/1105.1186.

-  For more information on RRT* and its variants see http://ares.lids.mit.edu/rrtstar.

 # PRM extensions

 ### Author: James Marble (University of Nevada at Reno)

-- Generalized the implementation of PRM so that different variations can be created by passing connection strategies and filters.
-Provided such functions for PRM and PRM*.
+- Generalized the implementation of [PRM](\ref gPRM) so that different variations can be created by passing connection strategies and filters.
+Provided such functions for PRM and [PRM*](\ref gPRMstar).

 # RRT extension for planning with controls